 Fiona smiled that healthy, white-toothed smile, like rows of perfect Mentats.

 “But you brought us all together and gave us a purpose.
 I hope you see that.
 We couldn’t have done it without your leadership.
 The past year’s been rough, for all of us, and I know we still have a long way to go, but it’s nice to be reminded of what’s good in the Commonwealth.
 If anyone deserves a happy birthday, it’s you.
 We owe you so much, General.”

 Garvey glanced in MacCready’s direction and noticed Hancock for the first time.

 “Oh, um, yeah, well, I think it’s better if we keep things proper.
 Ma’am.
 Happy birthday.”
 Preston touched the brim of his hat and nodded to Fiona, then to Hancock.
 “Mayor.”
 Then beat a hasty retreat.

-Preston wasn’t Hancock’s style.
-The guy was all sorts of well-fed, clean and shiny.
+Preston was all sorts of well-fed, clean and respectable.
 Meanwhile, MacCready was a skeevy little bastard.
 Great in a fight, sure, and Hancock had nothing against skeevy bastards.
 But it didn’t seem like her type.
-Which was in his favor.
-He needed to know more.
+Which was in Hancock’s favor.
+He needed to know more..